Brussels Recommends Opening EU Membership Talks With Bosnia - UrduPoint

 The EU executive was to formally present its latest report on Bosnia's progress later on Tuesday, ahead of an EU leaders' summit next week seen as the last chance for Bosnia to open negotiations before June's European elections.

-All 27 EU member states will have to agree to the move before negotiations can be launched.
+All 27 member states will have to agree to the move before negotiations can be launched.

+Bosnia's regional neighbours North Macedonia, Montenegro, Serbia and Albania are already ahead in their efforts to join.

 While cautioning that "more progress is necessary to join our union," von der Leyen said that "Bosnia and Herzegovina has taken impressive steps towards us."